Department of Health and Human Services

 I conclude that Petitioner’s election to invoke the IIDR process does not constitute good cause for extending the time for Petitioner to file its request for hearing.
 Petitioner provides no acceptable explanation for why it did not simultaneously file both its request for IIDR and a request for hearing.
 Accordingly, Petitioner’s request for extension is denied.
 Petitioner’s request for hearing was filed 157 days late and no extension has been granted.
 I conclude that exercising my discretion to permit this case to proceed is not appropriate.
 Accordingly, the request for hearing is dismissed.

 For the foregoing reasons, Petitioner’s request for hearing is dismissed.

 Keith W. Sickendick Administrative Law Judge

-- 3. CMS filed CMS Exs.
+- back to note 2 3.
+CMS filed CMS Exs.
 1 through 28 and Petitioner filed Petitioner Exs.
 1 through 3 in preparation for hearing on the merits.
 Only CMS Ex.
 8, to which Petitioner has made no objection, is admitted and considered for purposes of this decision.